awslabs/dgl-ke/docs/source/predict.rst

   93    9    7035  3.4197974
   2441  5    4833  3.3639894

-DGL-KE provides dglke_predict command to predicting entities/relations in a triplet.
-Currently, we support six models in inference: TransE_l1, TransE_l2, RESCAL, DistMult, ComplEx, and RotatE.
+Currently, it supports six models: TransE_l1, TransE_l2, RESCAL, DistMult, ComplEx, and RotatE.

-Four arguments are required to provide basic information for doing the linkage score ranking task:
+Four arguments are required to provide basic information for predicting missing entities or relations:

   * ``--data_path``, The path containing the id mapping files, including both the entity ID mapping file and the relation ID mapping file.
 Default: ./data.
   * ``--model_path``, The path containing the pretrained model, including the embedding files (.npy) and a config.json containing the configure information of the model.